-In Canada, public companies follow the similar process as US-based public companies.
-Even though the Canadian system of securities regulation is not unified and each province runs its own regulatory entity, there is a single database (SEDAR) that contains all the forms filled by the publicly traded companies across the country.
-The U.S. and Canadian filings comparison is listed in the table below:
+In Canada, public companies follow a similar process to that of US-based public companies.
+Even though the Canadian system of securities regulation is not unified, and each province has its own regulatory entity, there is a single database (SEDAR) that contains all the forms filed by the publicly traded companies across the country.
+The U.S. and Canadian filings comparison is provided in the table below:

 |U.S. Filings||Canadian Filings|